 Then we discussed how to do integration and at that point I realized we unlikely come to an agreenment that it should be webservice hook call, redis message or shell script what does the integration.
 I presented the idea of creating a simple plugin API that would expose needed methods and minimalistic contract.

-:created) and either a block returning Ruby hash or a template returning JSON string to generate the payload.
+The contract proposal is to maintain a list of triggers.
+Each having simply a name (e.g. :host), an action (e.g. :created) and either a block returning Ruby hash or a template returning JSON string to generate the payload.
 All triggers are one-way only, fire and forget, no way to block Foreman request.
 The API should allow adding those triggers to the registry and some DSL to call those hooks at various places in the codebase.